-- It can have anti-inflammatory effects.
+- It can have effects against inflammation.

 - In vitro act on multiple molecular objects and has positive effects on breast cells, skin cells, and prostate and digestive system cells.

 These results still have not been observed in humans.
 Experiments are done daily that, from one moment to another, could give the response that we are all waiting for.
-But in the mean time, all we can do is sit and wait with open eyes.
+But in the meantime, all we can do is sit and wait with open eyes.